 Curriculum Overview

-Welcome to fourth grade.
+Welcome to fourth grade!
 This is a very exciting and challenging year for your child.
 The fourth graders are now an integral part of the intermediate school where the focus is on high academics, having more responsibility, and becoming independent workers.
-It is a year of growth and challenge and as their teacher; I look forward to being an important part of your child’s learning along with you.
+It is a year of growth and challenge and as their teacher, I feel privileged to be part of it.
 Thank you in advance for all of your support in emphasizing the importance of learning and always doing your best.

-• The Rosary & a Variety of Prayer Experiences
+• A Variety of Prayer Experiences – adoration, meditation, rosary, etc.

 • Conflict and Resolution, Socialization Skills